The Stress Spinner Toy: How It Works For Stress And Focus

 At this point, there have been limited peer-reviewed studies demonstrating what fidget spinners do (or don't do) to the human mind.
 However, one small study published in Behavioral Analysis in Practice showed that they helped children with ADHD increase their on-task behavior during language arts class.

-Most of the makers of stress spinners state that they can be used to avoid rumination about stressful things.
+Most of the makers of stress spinners state that they can be used to reduce anxiety or avoid rumination about stressful things.
 The physical act of playing with a spinner may serve as a distraction that someone needs so that their mind does not get bogged down in thinking about an unpleasant topic.

-Another possible use might involve a child who is on the autism spectrum and having a hard time focusing on the lessons at school.
-They might be allowed to bring a fidget spinner with them to class and play with it as they listen to the teacher.
+Another possible use might involve a child who is on the autism spectrum and has a hard time focusing on the lessons at school.
+They might be allowed to bring a fidget spinner with them to class and play with it to improve focus as they listen to the teacher.
 It might seem somewhat counterintuitive to think that playing with something could help a child focus, but it does seem to be effective in some cases.
 Often, the child almost forgets about the spinner, and they may better absorb information.

 They can bring on a meditative state

 There is also some anecdotal evidence that playing with a stress spinner can bring on a meditative state that can be helpful for someone experiencing stress.
 If a person is in a therapy session and talking about something from their past that is upsetting them, they may feel more relaxed and able to talk about sensitive topics with a stress spinner.
-They might feel more lucid, and the words may come easier.
+They might feel more lucid, and the words may come more easily.

 Children with ADHD